nwelter1/yelp-backend/README.md

 # Yelp Fusion API Call Handler

 ### Description
 Simple Flask Appliction to handle API calls to the Yelp Fusion API.
-Designed as a demo technical assessment for Coding Teple Alumni
+Designed as a demo technical assessment for Coding Temple Alumni
 - GET top businesses given a location and term
 - GET business details given a business ID